Webinar | Strategy & planning | Nonprofits & associations | Financial management

 Consistency is often more important than frequency when measuring KPIs.
 Create a plan for measuring metrics and maintain that schedule in order to accurately derive valuable insights over time.
 Also, remember to revisit your KPIs and adjust your plan as the organization evolves.

-Since revenue is critical to funding operations, tracking revenue-related metrics is essential to gauge the financial health and stability of the organization.
+Since revenue is critical to funding operations, tracking revenue-related financial metrics is essential to gauge the financial health and stability of the organization.

 Some revenue-related metrics to track include: